 Great for people who just want a knife to get jobs done day after day.

-In fact, it’s so robust, that Benchmade offers a lifetime repair and sharpening service.
+In fact, the Bushcrafter 162 is so robust that Benchmade offers a lifetime repair and sharpening service.
 That’s manufacturer confidence for you.

 As you might expect, this kind of quality comes at a price.
 The Benchmade Bushcrafter 162 is not a cheap knife.

-But if you’re looking for a knife that will last you a lifetime of camping and bushcraft adventures, it’s a worthy investment.
+But if you’re looking for a knife that will last you a lifetime of camping and bushcraft adventures, the Buschcrafter 162 is a worthy investment.

 Spyderco is a well-respected knife manufacturer with a full range of knives at different price points.

-The Tenacious Folding Knife is at the bottom of the range in terms of price but retains the quality Spyderco is renowned for.
+The Tenacious Plain Edge folding camp kitchen knife is at the lower end in terms of price but retains Spyderco’s quality.

-The blade is made from 8CR13MoV stainless steel (translation – a Chinese steel that’s good value but not quite as hard or resistant to corrosion as more expensive steels).
+The Tenacious blade is made from 8CR13MoV stainless steel, which is a Chinese steel that’s good value but not quite as hard or resistant to corrosion as more expensive steel.

-That description may not quite do it justice though, as this knife outperforms ones costing significantly more.
+That description may not quite do it justice, though, as this knife outperforms the ones costing significantly more.

-The Tenacious is larger knife designed for big hands and it’s pretty bulky in your pocket.
+The Tenacious is a larger knife designed for big hands, and it’s pretty bulky in your pocket.

 It’s also worth noting that while the hole in the blade allows you to open the knife with either hand, it’s not so easy for left-handed users to disengage the lock to close the blade one-handed.

-It’s not the kind of knife you going to pass down to your son or daughter, but if you want a knife for basic camping tasks or everyday use, this is a great value folding knife.
+It’s not the kind of knife you will pass down to your son or daughter, but if you want a knife for basic camping cooking tasks or everyday use, the Spyderco Tenacious Folding knife is a great value.

 Best Backpacking Knife: Morakniv Companion

-Made in Sweden, the Morakniv Companion is one of the most highly rated backpacking and camping knives on the market.
+Made in Sweden, the Morakniv Companion is one of the most highly rated backpacking knives on the market.

-Unlike many knives which sacrifice performance in one area for another, the Morakniv has the ability to chop small tree limbs, carve delicate tools and finely fillet a fish.
+Unlike many camping knives which sacrifice performance in one area for another, the Morakniv can chop small tree limbs, carve delicate tools and finely fillet a fish.

-The blade is made from hardened Sandvik 12C27 stainless steel.
+The Companion’s blade is made from hardened Sandvik 12C27 stainless steel.

-If you want to shave a tiny bit off your backpack weight, the carbon steel blade version is 0.2 oz lighter (and even sharper) but you’ll need to be more careful when looking after your blade to stop it from rusting.
+If you want to shave a tiny bit off your backpack weight, the carbon steel blade version is 0.2 oz lighter – and even sharper.
+You’ll need to be more careful when looking after your blade to stop it from rusting.

-The knife comes with a plastic sheath, colored to match the trim on the knife handle.
+The Morakniv Companion comes with a plastic sheath, colored to match the trim on the knife handle.

 There’s a range of brightly colored options, which will make it easy to find the knife if you happen to drop it while out in the woods.

-As well as being one of the best knives on the market, they’re also the best value, so it’s not going to break your heart or your wallet if you happen to lose one in the wilderness.
+As well as being one of the best knives for camping on the market, the Morakniv’s are also a great value.
+So it’s not going to break your heart or your wallet if you happen to lose one in the wilderness.

-Although described as a pocket knife, you’ll need pretty deep pockets to fit this 5.5” folding knife.
+The MIKI Sharp Stainless Steel folding camping knife is described as a pocket knife, but you’ll need pretty deep pockets since it is 5.5” long.

 But this isn’t the type of knife you’ll be carrying around for odd jobs – its home is firmly in the camp kitchen.

-That’s why the KnifeStyle 440A knife is such as great option.
+That’s why the MIKI Sharp 440A knife is such a great option.

 The folding mechanism protects the blade when not in use, so you can chuck the knife into your camping box or backpack without worrying about damaging it or the things around it.

-Best Camping Pocket Knife: Opinel Carbon Steel No8 Pocket Knife
+Best Pocket Knife for Camping: Opinel Carbon Steel No8

-The Virobloc safety ring has two sections – a fixed section and a sliding section – which mean you can lock the blade open and lock it closed.
+The Virobloc safety ring has two sections – a fixed section and a sliding section – which means you can lock the blade open and lock it closed.

 Good news if you’re accident-prone and want to keep your fingers intact.